 |

+About UsSave Georgia's Hemlocks, a 501(c)(3) nonprofit, is a rapidly growing grassroots organization of energetic individuals with diverse backgrounds, interests, ages, and origins, united by a common purpose to save the hemlocks.
+We began our efforts in July 2009 with a large goal -- to serve all of north Georgia where the woolly adelgid is a serious threat.
+With the help of many volunteers and partners, we have made remarkable progress since then, but there is still much to do to protect and preserve as many of these valuable trees as possible for the benefit of everything that depends on them and everyone who loves them.
 As an organization, SGH is characterized by a proactive approach to caring for the environment, a culture of inquiry and independent thinking, appreciation of diversity, respect and transparency in all our interactions, creativity and results-oriented hands-on engagement, conservative financial practices, and high ethical standards.
 Please join us!
 There are many different ways to get involved -- a little or a lot.
-We invite you to get to know us, find your special role in this important cause, use your time and talents to serve in meaningful ways that will have a positive effect for years to come, and share the fun.
+We invite you to visit our How You Can Help page to find your special role in this important cause, use your time and talents to serve in meaningful ways that will have a positive effect for years to come, and share the fun.
 Check our Schedule of Events page and then contact us at the Hemlock Help Line 706-429-8010 to let us know of your interest.

 Proactive Plans for the FutureThe next few years are likely to be the "tipping point" for the hemlocks in Georgia, and there is much to do!
 With the adelgid's prolific reproduction rate and the limited financial and manpower resources facing our public land managers, the hemlocks are at a major disadvantage.
 Private property owners and volunteers will play an important role in the very survival of the species.
-In FY 2022 we are pursuing an aggressive schedule to offer educational events in all our program counties, continue our support of the U. S. Forest Service and Georgia DNR hemlock treatment projects, increase our focus on partnerships, expand our distributed hemlock sapling nurseries, and do more projects for hemlock restoration on trout streams and other public lands.
-Special focus for 2022 will include building our Leadership Team for continuity and increased capacity, continuing emphasis on partnerships and Facilitator engagement, resuming our joint project with the paddling community to treat hemlocks on DNR waterways, and initiating joint projects with Trees Atlanta, Fernbank, Atlanta Botanical Gardens, and others for Atlanta outreach.
-Please see the Schedule of Events page for details. ■ More counties to be added to the Hemlock Help Program as needed to provide support as the HWA infestation spreads ■ More education through clinics and presentations for neighborhood associations, garden clubs, recreational and environmental groups, civic organizations, scout troops, schools and churches ■ More enabling for communities through Facilitator training, increased access to treatment products and equipment through local retailers, and assistance for hemlock project planning ■ More awareness through placement of educational materials in public places and publication of hemlock-related articles and newsletters ■ More outreach through public events, fairs and festivals, and other community activities ■ More community service through partnerships with other like-minded organizations, joint service and educational events, and charitable assistance to individuals, neighborhoods, and public lands
+In FY 2024 we are pursuing an aggressive schedule to offer educational events in all our program counties, continue our support of the U. S. Forest Service and Georgia DNR hemlock treatment projects, increase our focus on partnerships, expand our distributed hemlock sapling nurseries, and do more projects for hemlock restoration on trout streams and other public lands.
+Special focus for 2024 will include partnerships with other environmental, conservation, and civic organizations; joint projects with the paddling community to treat hemlocks on the Chattooga River corridor and DNR waterways; and increased Facilitator engagement in the community; and outreach to the Atlanta area and neighboring states.
+Please see the Schedule of Events page for details. • More counties to be added to the Hemlock Help Program as needed to provide support as the HWA infestation spreads • More education through clinics and presentations for neighborhood associations, garden clubs, recreational and environmental groups, civic organizations, scout troops, schools and churches • More enabling for communities through Facilitator training, increased access to treatment products and equipment through local retailers, and assistance for hemlock project planning • More awareness through placement of educational materials in public places and publication of hemlock-related articles and newsletters • More outreach through public events, fairs and festivals, and other community activities • More community service through partnerships with other like-minded organizations, joint service and educational events, and charitable assistance to individuals, neighborhoods, and public lands

 MeetingsSGH Leadership Team meetings are held quarterly, usually on the second Sunday of the calendar quarter.
 We welcome the participation of all interested parties.
 We also ask that all of our Lead Facilitators join us for each of these quarterly meetings because as the scope of our programs expands, your input and participation will be more important than ever.